 When you’ve put a lot of time and energy into search engine optimization, it can feel frustrating when your website doesn’t rank well on the search engine results page (SERP).
-Although it can take three to six months for a site to reach its top position, and even longer for highly competitive industries, there are other elements that factor into outranking the competition.
+Although it can take three to six months for a page to reach its top position (and even longer for highly competitive industries), there are other elements that factor into outranking the competition.
 That’s why you need to establish credibility for your brand by earning links from other authoritative websites and amplifying your content by writing for audience engagement.

 According to Google, quality content and website links are some of the most important ranking factors for SEO.
-When it comes to creating a link building strategy, it’s all about which sites you choose to link to and perhaps more importantly those you receive links from.
+When it comes to creating a link building strategy, it’s all about which sites you choose to link to and, perhaps more importantly, which sites link to yours.
 As a general rule of thumb, spammy sites usually link to other spammy sites, while trustworthy sites link to other trustworthy sites.
 In other words, your reputation matters!

-Before we dig into link building, it’s important to understand exactly what a link is.
 When we talk about link building, we’re referring to inbound links (also known as backlinks) — hyperlinks that direct users from one website to another website.
-For example, if the New York Times links to your website this would be considered an inbound link.
+For example, if the New York Times links to your website, this would be considered an inbound link.
 Given the high domain authority and trustworthiness of the NYT site, this would be considered a high-value or high-quality backlink.

-Alternatively, an internal link is a link from one page on your website to another page on your website.
-If a page on your website has many authoritative internal links pointing to it, it signals to Google that the page is important.
-You would include an internal link to direct people to further resources or information on a specific topic that lives on a different page on your site.
+On the other hand, an internal link takes users from a page on your website to another page on the same website.
+If a page on your website has many internal links pointing to it, it signals to Google that the page is important.
+You would include an internal link to direct people to further resources or information on a specific topic that lives on a different page.

-Curating links to your own content and directing your viewers to high-value content on other websites establish your website as an authoritative one, and aids in boosting your ranking on the SERP.
+Curating links to your own content and directing your viewers to high-value content on other websites help establish your website as an authoritative one, and it can boost your ranking on the SERP.